suhlig/HDM-Haushaltsbuch/README.markdown

 1. Run on Server => Bluemix (the database tables will be auto-created)

 Addiional information about the Eclipse tools is available at the Bluemix [https://console.ng.bluemix.net/docs/manageapps/eclipsetools/eclipsetools.html](documentation) site.

-## Exercises

-Using TDD, implement the following features:

-1. Show a list of all categories at `/categories/all`
-1. Show all entries of a certain category at  `/entries/by-category`

-For each feature, add unit, integration and acceptance tests.

 ## Tests